Because we understand pain doesn’t wait, you can schedule your first visit for a physical therapy appointment in 24-36 hours.

 What about follow up appointments?

 During follow up appointments, you’ll continue treatment.
 We teach you how to do certain exercises and functions to help regain your quality of life.
-If we’re treating your child, we’ll teach about your child’s injury and how to help them return to full physical function.
+If we’re treating your child, we’ll teach you about your child’s injury and how to help them return to full physical function.

 What do I need to do at home/work to help my treatment?